 What Are the Real Benefits of Aviation SMS?

-Aviation safety management systems are designed to reduce losses and protect:
+Aviation SMS is designed to reduce losses and protect:

 - Assets and property; and